COSC381-2023Fall/final-project-Phi1lS/README.md

 API method that gets reviews in a different language takes two parameters: a string that represents the language and a string that represents the movie name.
 To specify a language, use iso639-1 two letter language codes, except for zh-Hans for simplified Chinese and zh-Hant for traditional Chinese. zh-Hant for traditional Chinese.
-Example: en
+Example: ru

 ## Program Operation
 All API methods, excluding the HelloWorld API, heavily utilize the YouTube Data API to grab video names and descriptions.

+The API method that gets reviews in a different language also uses the Google Cloud Translation API to translate the search term.

 ## Output Format
 Each API has a different expected output.